Differential Privacy as a Causal Property: Introduction

-We then consider what can be done with a causal view of differential privacy (Section~\ref{sec:brp}).
-We note that differential privacy is a bound on the measure of effect size called \emph{relative probabilities} (also known as \emph{relative risk} and \emph{risk ratio}).
-That is, differential privacy bounds the relative probabilities for the effects of each data point upon the output.
-With this in mind, we propose that using this more general notion with an explicit claim of which random variables are being measured may bring more clarity to the field than simply asserting that differential privacy holds, since not all authors are in agreement about what counts as an individual's data point.
+Having shown that \DP{} can be viewed as a causal property, we then consider how this view can inform our understanding of it.
+We relate \DP{} to a previously studied notion of effect size and discuss how this more general notion can make discussions about privacy more clear (Section~\ref{sec:brp}).
+In particular, \DP{} is a bound on the measure of effect size called \emph{relative probabilities} (also known as \emph{relative risk} and \emph{risk ratio}).
+That is, \DP{} bounds the relative probabilities for the effects of each data point upon the output.
+Since not all research papers are in agreement about what counts as an individual's data point, spelling out exactly which random variables have bounded relative probabilities may be more clear than simply asserting that \DP{} holds for some implicit notion of data point.

 We then consider in more detail the relationship between our work and that of Kasiviswanathan and Smith~\cite{kasiviswanathan14jpc} (Section~\ref{sec:knowledge}).
-In short, Kasiviswanathan and Smith provide a Bayesian interpretation of differential privacy whereas we provide a causal one.
+In short, Kasiviswanathan and Smith provide a Bayesian interpretation of \DP{} whereas we provide a complementary causal one.

-As we elaborate in the conclusion (Section~\ref{sec:conc}), these results open up the possibility of using all the methods developed for working with causation to work with differential privacy.
+As we elaborate in the conclusion (Section~\ref{sec:conc}), these results open up the possibility of using all the methods developed for working with causation to work with \DP{}.
+Furthermore, it explains why researchers have found uses for \DP{} out side of privacy\egcite{dwork12itcs,dwork15stoc,dwork15nips,dwork15science,lecuyer18arxiv}: they are really trying to limit effect sizes.